 The .NET Framework version that you choose for your project is required on end user computers for your solution to run.
 For example, if your project targets the .NET Framework 4, the .NET Framework 4 is required on end user computers.
 In this example, your solution will not run if only the .NET Framework 3.5 is installed on end user computers.

-If you migrate an application-level add-in project that targets the .NET Framework 3.5, Visual Studio changes the target framework of your project to .NET Framework 4.
+If you migrate a VSTO Add-in project that targets the .NET Framework 3.5, Visual Studio changes the target framework of your project to .NET Framework 4 or later depending on the version of Office that you have installed.

 However, after Visual Studio changes the target framework, you might need to modify some of the code in your project if it uses certain features.
 For more information about how to change the target framework, see How to: Target a Version of the .NET Framework.
-For more information about changes you might need to make in your project, see Migrating Office Solutions to the .NET Framework 4 or the .NET Framework 4.5.
+For more information about changes you might need to make in your project, see Migrating Office Solutions to the .NET Framework 4 or later.

 If Visual Studio changes the target .NET Framework for your project and you are using ClickOnce to deploy your solution, make sure that you also select the corresponding version of the .NET Framework in the Prerequisites dialog box.
 This selection does not change automatically when you change the target framework for your project.
 For more information, see How to: Install Prerequisites on End User Computers to Run Office Solutions.